f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 +==================+===========================================================================================+
 | EVENT            | F5OS login attempt failed for the user: <username>, rhost: <remote host IP>               |
 +------------------+-------------------------------------------------------------------------------------------+

+The system will send a trap anytime there is a failed login to one of the F5OS user interfaces.
+The **login-failed** trap will log the username and remote host from where the login was attempted.

 .. code-block:: bash